Street signs in Rwanda showing Kinyarwanda and English languages

 • Highlights: One of Africa’s oldest rainforests with chimpanzees and colobus monkeys.

-• Activities: Chimpanzee trekking, canopy walks, and waterfall hikes.
+• Activities: chimpanzee trekking, canopy walks, and waterfall hikes.

 4. Kigali